ryansunmoon/study-notes/README.md

 # Project Summary / Study Notes

-**01_NLP_twitter_diseaster (Natural Language Processing with Disaster Tweets)**
+**01_NLP_twitter_disaster (Natural Language Processing with Disaster Tweets)**

 This is my first project learning NLP.
-The project goal is to classify if a twitter message is indicating a diseaster situation or not.
+The project goal is to classify if a twitter message is indicating a disaster situation or not.
 Project description can be found [here](https://www.kaggle.com/competitions/nlp-getting-started)

 I applied the following techniques to gradually improve the model performance:
 - text vectorization using glove embedding